WeirWeather/WeirWeather-AWS/software/Website/README.md

 # Weir Weather Automatic Weather Station Data Display

-This is the web files for the website used to store and display all weather data taken from the automatic weather station designed as part of a 5th MEng project at the Universit of Starhclyde
+This is the web files for the website used to store and display all weather data taken from the automatic weather station designed as part of a 5th MEng project at the University of Strathclyde

 ## Getting Started